Today I’m going to talk about ways to speed up your WordPress website.

 Add the following code, before the line: /* That’s all, stop editing!
 Happy blogging. */.
 The number after the comma is the number of revisions you want to retain per post, so edit that to suit.

 To disable post revisions altogether replace the number with false .e.g

 This is an example of how the new line would look in your editor:

 14. Enable lazy loading

 Lazy loading is a neat way of only loading the parts of your site that are immediately visible when the web page is first loaded.

 As the page is scrolled and more things come into view, such as images they are loaded up into the browser.

-This method means that your pages are much smaller when they are first viewed.
-If you have a lot of images and videos on your post then lazy loading is a must.
+This method means that your pages are much smaller when first loaded.
+If you have a lot of images and videos on your post, then lazy loading is a must.